 - Cook County (suburban residents only): Program now closed.
 Learn more »

 - DuPage County: Program in partnership with IHDA.
-First round closed on June 14.
-A second round of applications will be accepted from June 28–July 18.
+First round closed on June 14, second round closed on July 18.
+We expect another round of assistance to open in fall 2021.
 Learn more »

 - Kane County: Program in partnership with IHDA.
-First round closed on June 14.
-A second round of applications will be accepted from June 28–July 18.
+First round closed on June 14, second round closed on July 18.
+We expect another round of assistance to open in fall 2021.
 Learn more »

 - Lake County: Program now open »